 They are successful therapies to date.
 Acceptance and commitment therapy helps people to embrace their feelings and thoughts.
 Rather than Struggling, dodging, or fighting away from them.
 ACT is always mixed with a lot of mindfulness-based therapies.
 It is also sometimes confused with Mindfulness-Based Cognitive Therapy (MBCT).
 ACT has a clinical underpinning medical condition.
 Anxiety, depression OCD, addiction, substance abuse all can benefit from it.
 As well as mindfulness-based cognitive therapy.

 ACT emphasizes the question of “how can I live with my negative thoughts?”
-It asks, “How rather than suppressing or avoiding my negative feelings I can live with them ?” or “How to take action in spite of trying to change thoughts and unwanted emotions?”
+It asks, “How rather than suppressing or avoiding my negative feelings I can live with them ?” or “How to take action despite trying to change thoughts and unwanted emotions?”
 ACT says Manipulating is past accepting is the future.

 Some of the definitions of ACT Are